joshkunz/binfiles/readme.md

 * psearch - A script that greps your PATH for programs.
 * remounte - One of my drives keeps disconnecting.
 So instead of fixing the problem I wrote a script to disconnect it and reconnect it.
+* rip - A script that rips a CD using abcde.
+This script exists because I kept forgetting what options I wanted to specify.
 * rundzen - Pipes status.py into [dzen2][] with some custom font options.
 * status.py - A python script that writes various system information to stdout in [dzen2][]'s format for display.
 The top of it actually has a class for adding in